jdstorey/fas/docs/eda.md

 Note that the rows or columns of `pc` and `loading` have names to let you know on which dimension the values are organized.

-## The Ubiquitous Example
+## The Ubiquitous PCA Example

-Here's an example very frequently encountered to explain PCA, but it's slightly complicated.
+Here's an example very frequently encountered to explain PCA, but it's slightly complicated and conflates several ideas in PCA.
+I think it's not a great example to motivate PCA, but it's so common I want to carefully clarify what it's displaying.

 ```r